SilkRose/Pony/readme.md

 All pixel-art pony sprites and props created by [Langtanium], and all code within this repository is licensed under the MIT License, which can be read [here][license-mit].

-All covers made by me, (Silk Rose) – The pixel art covers with the .xcf source files – are dual licensed under the MIT License for the ponies and Creative Commons Zero 1.0 Universal for everything else in the images.
+All covers made by me, (Silk Rose) – The pixel art covers with the .xcf source files – are dual licensed under the MIT License for the ponies and Creative Commons Zero 1.0 Universal License for everything else in the images.

 All cover images done by [IrradiatedPirateBooty] and [TikiBat][Tiki Bat FIMFiction] are licensed under the Creative Commons Attribution, Non-commercial, No derivatives, 4.0 International License, which can be read in full [here][license-cc-by-nc-nd], and its deed can be read [here][deed-cc-by-nc-nd].